top of page

 ARTICLE 10: AWARDS

 A. The total amount awarded annually for scholarships shall be limited to no more than one-half (1/2) of the yearly income until reaching a balance of Ten Thousand Dollars ($10,000) in the Scholarship Foundation.
 Thereafter, the total yearly income may be awarded.
-Awards of at least Five Hundred Dollars ($500) is to be given annually.
+Awards of at least Five Hundred Dollars ($500) is to be given annually, once applications have been received.

 B. The Officers and Board of Directors will decide on the number, type, and amount of each scholarship and determine the recipient(s).